Axial Seamount Expeditions

 2016 Expedition

-3D view of Axial Seamount and the 2015 lava flow on the north rift zone. |
+| 3D view of Axial Seamount and the 2015 lava flows on the north rift zone. |

-2015 Expedition
+2015 Expedition (TN327)

 2014 Expedition

-The 2014 expedition was August 10-19 on the NOAA Ship Ron Brown with ROV Jason.
+An expedition was conducted to Axial Seamount in August 10-19 2014 on the NOAA Ship Ron Brown with ROV Jason.
 The dives deployed instruments and collected samples to study the long-term evolution of the hydrothermal system, subsurface microbial and viral communities, and an experiment to test the feasibility of geothermal energy extraction from hydrothermal vents.

-2013 Expedition
+2013 Expedition (TN300)

-Pressure instrument recording the inflation of the caldera. |
+| Pressure instrument recording the inflation of the caldera. |

 2012 Expedition and publication of papers about the 2011 eruption

-Sampling the fluid from Hell vent at Axial. |
+| Sampling the fluid from Hell vent at Axial. |

-Three papers published in the journal Nature Geoscience present recent results about the 2011 eruption at Axial Seamount, authored or co-authored by EOI scientists.
+Three papers published in the journal Nature Geoscience presented results about the 2011 eruption at Axial Seamount, authored or co-authored by EOI scientists.
 One paper describes the inflation/deflation cycle of the volcano leading up to and during the eruption.
 A second paper reports on the pattern of earthquakes before and during the eruption recorded by ocean bottom hydrophones.
 The third paper by colleagues at MBARI reveals the 2011 lava flows in remarkable detail, based on comparison of high-resolution mapping before and after the eruption.
 The journal also published a "News and Views" article describing the significance of the three papers.

-Axial 2012 cruise report (pdf)
+Link to the Axial 2012 cruise report.

 NOAA Research News: Underwater ears heard rumblings before 2011 undersea volcano eruption (June 11, 2012)

-2011 Expedition
+2011 Expedition (AT18-08)

 Bill Chadwick stands next to the remotely operated vehicle Jason on the deck of the research vessel Atlantis after the dive that discovered the new lava flow on the seafloor at Axial Seamount.
 (Photo credit: Scott Nooner) |